0xlightning/CTF-Players/README.md

-# hackthebox
+#  HackTheBox

 Notes Taken for HTB Machine<br />
 Will be periodiclly updated, created with the intend of unwraping all possible ways and to prep for oscp exam<br />

-# Thanks for visiting
+#  Thanks for Visiting

 A noob reacher ```lightingsarp```<br />
 contributers are accepted for helping my skills and for teaching pentration testing...👨🏽‍💻<br />